dmklee/rl_in_dmlab/README.md

 To test that the python package was properly installed with the necessary level scripts run $python test_setup.py

+## How to Precompile Maps from Text Files
+Generate text files that follow the formatting in "/precompile_maps/to_be_compiled/example.txt".
+Add all such text files to the to_be_compiled folder.
+Run "$python -m precompile_maps.compile_maps" to populate the bsp_files folder with compiled bsp files.

 ## Features

 - [ ] Create maps from occupation grids